Kenec/PostIt/README.md

 # PostIt

-PostIt is a messenger app that allow users to create groups and send messages to the created groups.
-The messages sent to the groups have the priority of Normal, Urgent and Critical.
-Based on the message priority, each user will get SMS, Email and in App notifications.
-Logged in users can create new group, add members to groups, and send messages.
-User can also recover password when lost.
+PostIt is an application that allows an authenticated user create a broadcast group and add members to that group for notifications.
+A user can post messages to the group belonged to.
+Messages have priority level of Normal, Urgent and Critical.
+When a user post a message with priority level of Critical, all users in that group gets in-app, email and SMS notifications.
+When the message has the priority level of Urgent, all users in the group receive both the in-app and email notification only.
+Messages posted with priority level of Normal only sends in-app notification to all the users in that group.

 ## TECHNOLOGIES
 * #### Front-end:
         React/Redux + SASS + Boostrap + Materialize CSS
-* #### Back-end:
-        Node/Expressjs + Sequelize/Postgres +
-* #### Libraries:
+* #### System Dependencies:
-        axios, moment, express-validator, super-test, jsonwebtoken, es6, Babel-Node, Gulp, eslint, Mocha/Chai + chai-http
+        node, axios, moment, express, express-validator, super-test, jsonwebtoken, babel, bcrypt, dotenv, lodash, nexmo, react, redux, sequelize, postgress, underscore, validator, webpack

-## Folder Structure
-* ### client
-  * actions -- this folder contains the all the redux actions
-  * components -- this contains the react components
-  * dist -- this folder contains the webpack build file
-  * images -- contains the images used in the application
-  * js -- contains the react routes and the main js file
-  * reducer -- contains all the reducers for the app
-  * scss -- folder that contains project SASS file
-  * store -- folder that has store creator file
-  * utils -- contains files that are commonly required in client folder

-* ### server
-  * controller -- contains the route controllers
-  * migrations -- contains the sequelize migration files
-  * models -- contain the database models and associations
-  * routes -- contains the server routes
-  * shared -- contains file that are shared between the client and the server
-  * test -- contain test files

-* ### template
-  * contains HTML, CSS, BOOTSTRAP Files

 ### INSTALLATION
   * Clone the repo
   * Navigate to the location in your terminal
-  * Run $ npm install && bower install to install dependencies
+  * Run $ npm install to install dependencies
-  * Setup Postgres, create a database postit and set it to port 5000
+  * Setup Postgres, create a database postit and set it to port 5000 [Setup postgress](http://certek.com/kb4/install-server-postgresql-and-pgadmin-on-windows/)
   * Install sequelize-cli, Run $ npm install -g sequelize-cli (note: sudo install on ubuntu or MAC)
   * In terminal run $ sequelize db:migrate
+  * Run $ npm start to get the app started on your local machine
+  * To run server test run $ npm test
+  * To run client test run $ npm jest

 ### Contributing
 1. Fork it!